bkamapantula/Managers-Alphabet/README.md

 # Managers Alphabet
-Good practices as an engineering manager.
+This is a curation of good practices as an engineering manager.
 Generally, these apply to managers who aren't engineers too.

 *Note: my experience is in software industry, academic research.
 Bulk of the advice is geared towards working with knowledge workers in the IT services sector.
 Your mileage may vary.
 Adopt accordingly.*

-I've been at [Gramener](https://gramener.com) for over three years and 19 months of those as an engineering manager.
-Prior to that I spent about 8 years in academic research with different mentors.
-Real-time experience in projects and dealing with people simultaneously helped me understand different situations.
+You may want to know my [background](#background) to appreciate the content better.

 Clearbit's [Manager's Handbook](https://blog.clearbit.com/managers-handbook-tldr/) was a trigger to curate best practices.
 I realized Clearbit's version of handbook can be more explicit for easier understanding and adoption.

-A not too different version of the document was adopted at Gramener.
+A not too different version of the document was adopted at [Gramener](https://gramener.com/).
 Links to contexts internal to Gramener (calendars, learning material) have been removed due to authentication restrictions.

 - Table of Contents
   - Appraisal Discussions